amiraBENMOU/Biometric-Time-Clock/README.md

 # Biometric-Time-Clock
-This is a mini project to automaticly ccheck in and check out an employee  .
+This is a Restfull API to automaticly ccheck in and check out an employee  .
 ## technologies
 this project has been created with node js and mongobd
+## test the API
+you can use postman to test this API link to install  postman :  https://www.postman.com/downloads/